Hard Waste Disposal Options for Residents

 At Call On Demand

-This service is available to all residents living in the property—whether owner or tenant.
+This service is available to residents living at the property—whether owner or tenant.

 A detailed information pack explaining collection requirements will be sent by the service provider to residents after a booking is made.